vsivsi/meteor-job-collection/README.md

 *    Schedule jobs to run (and repeat) in the future, persisting across server restarts
 *    Move work out of Meteor's single threaded event-loop
-*    Permit work on computationally expensive jobs to run anywhere, on any number of machines
+*    Enable work on computationally expensive jobs to run anywhere, on any number of machines
 *    Track jobs and their progress, and automatically retry failed jobs
 *    Easily build an admin UI to manage all of the above using Meteor's reactivity and UI goodness